circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 ## Connection Issue

 The main issue I was facing was that I could not connect to a pod running on Kubernetes using window's localhost.
-Take the following Nginx deployment to obtain from the [official](https://k8s.io/examples/controllers/nginx-deployment.yaml) Kubernetes documentation.
+Take the following Nginx deployment obtained from the [official](https://k8s.io/examples/controllers/nginx-deployment.yaml) Kubernetes documentation.

 ```YAML
 apiVersion: apps/v1